The consequences of the pandemic

-It is wonderful to see how children, youth and adults come together on these programs and how equality is established in a non-hierarchical space where the child’s voice can be as powerful as the village elder and how both can design equally meaningful projects.
-Recently a young boy took the courage to stand up in a session to tell the adults how difficult it was for him when he is asked to go to the liquor shop to buy drink, this really moved his parents who were present.
-This boy is creating well being as he is on the team designing the new sports ground in his village.
-Participants see themselves as instruments of change and apathy & resignation transform into possibility.
-Village committee of children, youth, and adults has been established and we are working on numerous projects for the improvement of education, sports, clean water, and health in a mixed-gender, intergenerational setting where each one’s voice matters.
+It is wonderful to see how children, youth, and adults come together on these programs and how equality is established in a non-hierarchical space where the child’s voice can be as powerful as the village elder and how both can design equally meaningful projects.
+Recently a young boy took the courage to stand up in a session to tell the adults how difficult it was for him when he is asked to go to the liquor shop to buy a drink, this really moved his parents who were present.
+This boy is creating well-being as he is on the team designing the new sports ground in his village.
+Participants see themselves as instruments of change, and apathy & resignation transform into possibility.
+Village committee of children, youth, and adults has been established, and we are working on numerous projects for the improvement of education, sports, clean water, and health in a mixed-gender, intergenerational setting where each one’s voice matters.

-In this time of COVID-19, the only immunity is community and we have to collectively find what we stand for and courageously create a future of thriving communities and a world that is lead by equity, fairness, and well being for all.
+In this time of COVID-19, the only immunity is community and we have to collectively find what we stand for and courageously create a future of thriving communities and a world that is led by equity, fairness, and well-being for all.
 Thamarai Educational Projects is committed to this.